ThinkPad Anniversary Edition 25: Hardware

 This model was based on a ThinkPad T470 model and has a limited compatibility of case parts.

 It came packaged with several extras such as additional TrackPoint caps and a special 25th anniversary edition of book ThinkPad Design: Spirit & Essence written by David Hill.

 Reception

 The 25th anniversary edition was released in limited quantities in select countries.
 Only one configuration was made available for purchase.
-Reviews were overall favourable.
+Reviews were overall favorable.
 Some reviewers recognized that not everything that customers wanted ended up in the final product such as the ThinkLight and the limitations of it being based on a T470 chassis.
 Reviewers noted that the machine primarily existed to celebrate the 25th anniversary of ThinkPad and was not the most powerful option available within the ThinkPad lineup, with the classic keyboard being a huge draw.
-Reviewers acknolwedge the draw of the nostalgic design while recommending the standard T470 for regular business customers.
-It was noted that the 25th anniversary edition had specifications not available on the standard T470 at the same pricepoint.
+Reviewers acknowledge the draw of the nostalgic design while recommending the standard T470 for regular business customers.
+The discrete graphics option had limited availability in the standard T470 model which led some reviewers to mistakenly state it was exclusive to the anniversary edition.